haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Open the browser and open `192.168.4.1`.

-Enter your home SSID and the password (Tasmota support two networks)
+Enter your home SSID and the password (Tasmota supports two networks)

 And then press 'Save'